bhauman/react-native-figwheel-bridge/README.md

 {:main awesome.main}
 ```

+> If you have done React Native from ClojureScript before, then you
+> will notice that I am not specifying a `:target :nodejs` in the
+> compile options.
+This is intentional because we are not actually
+> targeting Nodejs.

-Make an empty `./dummy.js` file so that we can infer global exports:
+Make an empty `./dummy.js` file so that we can use `:global-exports`:

 ```shell
 $ touch ./dummy.js